Is your vocabulary holding you back from a higher IELTS score?

 This article shows you how to learn the most ESSENTIAL vocabulary that will help you understand the Listening and Reading texts better and faster (using background knowledge), answer more accurately (e.g. spelling and pronunciation patterns) and then reproduce the vocabulary more effectively in the Writing and Speaking tests.

 1. Get a notebook

 There is some evidence to suggest that writing things down BY HAND (in blue pen!) helps you remember information more easily than recording it digitally.

 Find a notebook that you can carry with you everywhere and that you won’t lose.
 Choose a nice cover so that you’ll actually want to open it.

 Write the new words on one side of the page so that you can test yourself.

 Learner dictionaries are designed to use language that is clear for learners to understand.
 If you write down the definitions in your notebook it will actually improve your writing skills and also build your vocabulary.

 These dictionaries also give you examples of common mistakes, ‘False Friends’ or areas of confusion, so they are worth the investment.

 3. Find out what the symbols and abbreviations mean

-Learn about features of words e.g. pollution (nU) – this tells you it is an uncountable noun and helps you use it in a sentence (‘Pollution is having a detrimental effect on the quality of life in cities’).
+Learn about features and the grammar of words e.g. pollution (nU) – this tells you it is an uncountable noun and helps you use it in a sentence (‘Pollution is having a detrimental effect on the quality of life in cities’).